 This step is easy: read the proposal out loud and allow everyone to ask their questions about the proposal - ideally only clarifying questions to understand the proposal as intended, no suggestive questions.
 If there are a lot of questions, you can have people ask their questions in a round.

-Answer as many questions as you can, then go to the next step.
+Answer as many questions as you can, then go to the next step. ••••(1)Understanding the proposal

-consent

-(ask everyone if they consent or object)

 Next, give everyone a chance to say what they think about the proposal.
 Ideally, you do this in a round - that way, you can be sure everyone has actually been heard.
 People might share how they feel about the proposal, or they might express other ideas they have.
 One round is typically enough.
 After the reaction round, you have the opportunity to amend the proposal.
-The facilitator can also ask the author, circle leader or any other person to restate an amended proposal.

-Note: watch out, this is where group process can easily get chaotic, especially if there are a lot of ideas.
+The facilitator can also ask the author, circle leader or any other person to restate an amended proposal. $\bullet \bullet \bullet \bullet \bullet \bullet \bullet$ Note: watch out, this is where group process can easily get chaotic, especially if there are a lot of ideas.
 Slow down and trust the facilitator's judgement of what suggestions to include - too many cooks can spoil the broth!

+Sociocracy For All

-It's the moment of decision!
+3 Consent It's the moment of decision!
 Now we hear from each person whether they consent or object to the proposal.
 They will consent if they think the proposal is good enough for now (or safe enough to try).
 And they will object if they are convinced that the proposal brings negative results that will keep the circle from achieving its aim.

-And if you neither love the proposal and but you also don't have an objection?
+And if you neither love the proposal nor do you have an objection?
 Then you consent - consent means not having an objection.

-A quick way is to ask for thumbs up/down but a safer way is to do a whole round.

-In consent decision-making, there is no room for abstentions or concerns that aren't objections.
+A quick way is to ask for thumbs up/down but a safer way is to do a whole round. \bullet \bullet \bullet \bullet \bullet In consent decision-making, there is no room for abstentions or concerns that aren't objections.
 If someone has a concern, encourage them to object.
 Objections aren't anything to avoid, and whatever someone might be concerned about might contain important information.

-(This is important because too many groups have experienced toxic group dynamics when someone consents but was actually concerned - and will likely complain later.)
+(This is important because too many groups have experienced toxic group dynamics when someone consents but was actually concerned - it is likely that they will complain later.)

-Integrating objections

-It's clear that objections are the safety net that ensures that proposals are actually good enough.
+Integrating objections It's clear that objections are the safety net that ensures that proposals are actually good enough.
 So how can we harvest the wisdom they bring in a time-effective way?
 Sociocracy offers three main strategies of integrating objections, and often they get combined: